Body Of Tatiana Dugger, Missing Out Of Oakland, Found In Siskiyou County

 SISKIYOU COUNTY (CBS13) – The body of a woman who went missing in Oakland in January was located in Siskiyou County this week, according to the Butte County Sheriff’s Office, which assisted in the investigation.

-The sheriff’s office said it used, in cooperation with the Oakland Police Department and Siskiyou County Sheriff’s Office, its rapid DNA machine Friday to positively identify the body as Tatiana Dugger, 19, of Los Angeles.READ MORE: New Life For Downtown Sacramento Business As California OKs Live Concerts, Conferences
+The sheriff’s office said it used, in cooperation with the Oakland Police Department and Siskiyou County Sheriff’s Office, its rapid DNA machine Friday to positively identify the body as Tatiana Dugger, 19, of Los Angeles.READ MORE: Realtors Hire House Sitters After Vacant Sacramento Homes Become Easy Targets

-Family of Dugger reported her missing to Oakland police on January 9, and phone records indicated that was her last known location, authorities said.READ MORE: California To Loosen More COVID-19 Restrictions On Indoor Concerts, Theater Performances
+Family of Dugger reported her missing to Oakland police on January 9, and phone records indicated that was her last known location, authorities said.READ MORE: Facebook Data From More Half A Billion Accounts Found Online

 Dugger reportedly moved to Los Angeles from Butte County three months ago, and that is where her family lives.

-The Butte County Sheriff’s Office said all three agencies are working to determine the cause of death and ask that anyone with information on the investigation contact either agency.MORE NEWS: DA: Zero-Bail Releases Led To 831 New Crimes, Including Violent Offenses, In Yolo County
+The Butte County Sheriff’s Office said all three agencies are working to determine the cause of death and ask that anyone with information on the investigation contact either agency.MORE NEWS: ‘Rideshare Foodie’ Uber Driver Finds Favorite Spots In All 50 States

 The Siskiyou County Sheriff’s Office said a hiker located the body near Highway 97 and Juniper Terrace, northeast of Weed, Calif.
 The body was located just off the roadway and appeared to have been there for some time.